-Also, make sure you have your own hard copy of your filed tax return and all documents included in your filing.
-It's good to have a copy for your records and, you never know when you might need a copy quickly.
+Make sure you have your own copy of your filed tax return and all documents included in your filing.
+It's good to have a copy for your records and you never know when you might need a copy quickly.

 While several of the online tax programs allow you to login at any time and print or download a copy of your return, tax preparers may or may not be easy to reach outside of tax season.
-In addition to the hard copy of all the documents in your tax return, it is recommended to have electronic copies as well.
-Digital copies could be made by scanning hard copies and converting them to PDF files, or taking photos of the documents with your phone, and saving the files on a secure device.
+In addition to the hard copy of all the documents in your tax return, we recommend that you have electronic copies as well.
+Digital copies can be made by scanning hard copies and converting them to PDF files, or taking photos of the documents with your phone, and saving the files on a secure device.